IBMStreams/streamsx.documentation/docs/python/Python-API-Developer-Guide.md

----
-layout: docs
-title:  Developing IBM Streams applications with Python
-description:  Learn how to develop a sample IBM Streams application in Python by using the the Python Application API in the Topology Toolkit
-weight:  10
-published: true
----

 **Important:** The Python Application API is currently a beta release.

 Python is a popular language with a large and comprehensive standard library as well as many [third-party libraries](https://pypi.python.org).
 The IBM Streams Python Application API enables you to create streaming analytics applications in Python.